London Drum

 Stations on the route: Bayswater ➜ Paddington ➜ Edgware Road [change train] Edgware Road ➜ Baker Street ➜ Great Portland Street ➜ Euston Square ➜ King’s Cross St. Pancras ➜ Farringdon ➜ Barbican ➜ Moorgate [change train] Moorgate ➜ Bank

-Strikes and closures on the Circle and Northern
+Closures on the Circle and Northern line

-First and last train times on the Circle line
+First and last train times

 Alternative routes include Bayswater to Queensway, Bayswater to Lancaster Gate and Bayswater to Royal Oak

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Bayswater train station is not wheelchair accessible
+Bayswater is not wheelchair accessible

-The eastbound DLR and Northern lines at Bank station are wheelchair accessible, and have step-free access from the street to the train.
+The eastbound DLR and Northern lines at Bank are wheelchair accessible, and have step-free access from the street to the train.
 The westbound DLR and Central lines are not wheelchair accessible

-Bayswater station entrance – You must use two flights of stairs between the entrance and the platforms (5 steps down +25 steps down).
+Bayswater entrance – You must use two flights of stairs between the entrance and the platforms (5 steps down +25 steps down).
 There is no lift

-Bank station exit[1] To get to the Central line booking hall you must use an escalator from the Central line platforms, or a long travalator from the W&C platforms, or one escalator and four flights of stairs from the Northern line platforms (21 steps up +13 steps up +8 steps up +16 steps up), or three escalators plus five flights of stairs from the DLR platforms (2x12 steps down +10 steps down +11 steps down +12 steps up).
+Bank exit[1] To get to the Central line booking hall you must use an escalator from the Central line platforms, or a long travalator from the W&C platforms, or one escalator and four flights of stairs from the Northern line platforms (21 steps up +13 steps up +8 steps up +16 steps up), or three escalators plus five flights of stairs from the DLR platforms (2x12 steps down +10 steps down +11 steps down +12 steps up).
 After that you must use one flight of stairs to the Queen Victoria Street, Walbrook, Poultry south, Threadneedle Street south, Cornhill north and Mansion House Place exits (18, 19 or 20 steps up), or two flights of stairs to the Poultry north, Princes Street west, Cornhill south, Lombard Street north and Mansion House Street exits (4 steps up +15 or 16 steps up), or two flights of stairs to the Princes Street east and Threadneedle Street north exits (11 steps up +9 steps up).
 [2] To get to the Northern line booking hall you must use an escalator, a lift, plus three flights of stairs from the Central line platforms (16 steps down +8 steps down +13 steps down), or a lift and a long travalator from the W&C platforms, or a lift and one flight of stairs from the Northern line platforms (21 steps up), or two lifts, two escalators and ten flights of stairs from the DLR platforms (10 steps up +6 steps up +8x14 steps up).
 After that you must use a lift to the King William Street exit, or two flights of stairs to the Lombard Street exit (16 steps up +9 steps up)

-This tube journey is in Oyster zone 1.
+The journey is in zone 1.
 The cheapest fare is £2.70 off-peak (£2.80 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Bank ⇄ Bayswater Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Bank ⇄ Bayswater Station

 Fare zone Cash Oyster & Contactless cards